gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Beside her,
 Dockety picked up a keyboard and studied it for half a second.
-"Angular momentum often stabilizies objects in flight," it observed, then spun the keyboard through the air.
+"Angular momentum often stabilizes objects in flight," it observed, then spun the keyboard through the air.
 *Crack!*